-By definition, visual management is the use of visual aids to control production processes and develop an understanding of the activities of employees.
+By definition, visual management is the use of visual aids to manage production processes and develop an understanding of what employees are doing.

-With the help of visual management, both managers and employees can get a direct overview of all important processes in the company.
+With the help of visual management, both managers and employees can directly gain an overview of all important processes in the company.

 According to Lean Management, a company should be as "lean" and organized as possible.
 The approaches of visual management are geared towards this.